 The Marulan South Operations are not just key components of Boral’s NSW resource and production network – they are essential to ongoing building and construction right across the state.

-The 149-year-old Limestone operations provide the rock from which up to 60 percent of all cement products consumed in NSW and the ACT are made.
+The Limestone operations, worked since the 1830s, provide the rock from which up to 60 percent of all cement products consumed in NSW and the ACT are made.
 Peppertree Quarry generates a significant volume of the aggregates used to support the continued growth of Sydney.

 With plentiful reserves available at both sites, we’re always looking at how the operations can be managed to ensure their contribution to the wider community is maintained.
 Accordingly, we regularly revise the needs of both operations from a planning approval perspective.

-The beginnings of mining at the Marulan South Limestone site can be traced back to 1869, when NSW was still a British colony.
-During the century-and-a-half since, mining has progressed through innumerable changes to both the political and regulatory landscape.
+The beginnings of mining at the Marulan South Limestone site can be traced back to the 1830s when NSW was still in its early days as a British colony.
+During the almost 190 years since, mining has progressed through innumerable changes to both the political and regulatory landscape.

 During the past 10 to 15 years, the NSW Government has been systematically working through sites operating with ‘continuing use rights’ in order to convert them to planning approvals consistent with today’s standards.
 Marulan South Limestone is one of these.

-Given the site’s scale, volume of production and value, the process which we must follow to achieve a new approval is known as State Significant Development (SSD).
+Given the site’s scale, volume of production and value, the process we must follow to achieve a new approval is known as SSD.

 Proposed changes for Marulan South Limestone: 2015-16

 Work toward gaining a new SSD approval for the Limestone site originally began during 2015.
 At that time, we began compiling an application which sought to: